 One time I cried till no more tears would flow.
 When your heart's broke, that's just how you're gonna know!

-In the film, Sally's letter admitting she didn't tell Ai she was moving away, as she knew it'd make both of them cry.
+In the film, Margie's letter admitting she didn't tell Ai she was moving away, as she knew it'd make both of them cry.

 The film also implies something of a romantic nature happened between Whitney and Apollo, and it didn't end well.